 As such, for a company to develop the most accurate and the highest performing AI models, it’s not the mere size of the dataset that matters but it’s rather a game of who can find and gather the most edge-cases to train their models with.
 Therefore, it’s paramount that a company weed out the trivial cases of data that AI models are already well-trained on, and spend the time and resources wisely on labeling (or really, correcting already labeled) high-value data.

 We demonstrate below how using trained AI models to label data can impact the amount of time that goes into data labeling.

 As mentioned above, a typical bounding box annotation takes 10 seconds to label, and 1 second to verify.
 Also, it takes between 2~10 seconds to correct labeling errors, depending on the type of error, and it averages out to 3~5 seconds (more on this below).
 And, depending on what percentage of the bounding box annotations need human correction, we’ll describe each AI model performance as “poor”, “moderate”, “high” and “very high”.

-According to the experiment, even when the AI model performance was “poor” (40% of the AI model predictions had to be corrected by a human user), we’ve achieved over 3x improvement in labeling speed.
+According to the experiment, even when the AI model performed “poorly” (a human user had to correct 40% of the AI model predictions), we’ve achieved over 3x improvement in labeling speed.
 If we improved the performance to “high” (20% of predictions need correction), we could achieve over 6x speedup and save over 80% of the time and data labeling costs.
 It’s worth noting that this level of AI model performance is a very reasonable target for typical situations.

 2-2) Types of Errors and Corrections